GMT-352/new-team-k/README.md

 # Requirements:
--QGIS software installation and use. <br />
+- QGIS software installation and use. <br />
--Collecting data on the terrain, structures, population density, roads, water resources, and other physical features in the earthquake zone. <br />
+- Collecting data on the terrain, structures, population density, roads, water resources, and other physical features in the earthquake zone. <br />
--Collecting data on earthquake-prone structures.
+- Collecting data on earthquake-prone structures.

 # Data: